dhrubomondol66/MediaLab_backend/README.md

 fast even once the tables are large — a raw ID field doesn't try to render a dropdown of a million rows).

-## Suggested next steps for the frontend
+## Deployment

+Deployed on [Render](https://render.com) as a web service backed by a managed Postgres instance.

+- **Build command:** `pip install -r requirements.txt && python manage.py collectstatic --noinput && python manage.py migrate`
+- **Start command:** `gunicorn medialab.wsgi:application`
+- Static files are served via WhiteNoise; media uploads are stored on the instance's local filesystem for this assessment (a production deployment at scale would move `MEDIA` storage to S3 or an equivalent object store).

+## Frontend integration notes

 - On login, store `access` in memory (e.g. a React context/hook) and attach it as `Authorization: Bearer <token>` on every request.
-- On a 401, use the `refresh` token against `/api/auth/refresh/` to get a new `access` token before retrying the original request once.
+- On a 401, use the `refresh` token against `/auth/refresh/` to get a new `access` token before retrying the original request once.
-- The feed screen should call `/api/posts/` with cursor pagination (`?cursor=...` from the `next` field) as the user scrolls.
+- The feed screen should call `/posts/` with cursor pagination (`?cursor=...` from the `next` field) as the user scrolls.